Rantanen/intercom/README.md

 ## Implementation

-The `COM-export` libraries are built over Rust [syntax extensions].
+The Intercom libraries are built over Rust [proc macro attributes].
 Currently there are four attributes available:

-- `[com_library(Classes...)]` - A required attribute that implements the
-  exported `DllGetClassObject` entry point as well as the CoClass implementing the `IClassFactory` interface.
+- `[com_library(LIBID, Classes...)]` - A required attribute that implements the exported `DllGetClassObject` entry point as well as the `CoClass` for the `ClassFactory`.
 - `[com_interface(IID)]` - An attribute that specifies a `trait` or an `impl` as a COM interface.
 The attribute results in the virtual table struct to be defined for the interface.
 - `[com_class(CLSID, Itfs...)]` - An attribute defined on a `struct`.
-This attribute creates the reference counted `CoClass` struct for the type and implements the basic `IUnknown` interface for it.
+This attribute implements the necessary `CoClass` for the struct, which allows constructing the reference counted `ComBox<T>` instances on the object.
 - `[com_impl]` - Finally the `[com_impl]` attribute specifies the `impl`s that
   implement the `[com_interface]`s for the `[com_class]` types.
 While the attribute doesn't provide any extra information for the implementation, it